kashyyyk-2022/chewbacca/README.md

 ## Repository structure
 This root of the repository contains the following elements:
++ Chewbacca - Folder containing the source code for the project.
 + Documentation - Folder containing all the documentation related to the project.
++ .gitignore - A plain text file where each line contains a pattern for files/directories to ignore.
-+ Chewbacca - Folder containing the source code for the project.
++ LICENSE - A plain text file containing the GNU license for this project.
 + README.md - A markdown file containing this descriptive text of the repository.
-+ .gitignore - A plain text file where each line contains a pattern for files/directories to ignore.
 + Final_report.pdf - A pdf file containing the final report for the project this application was developed for.